akorzunin/Spotify_save_DW/README.md

 4. Now if you don't have Spotify Premium (that means site can't control user playback) you can quickly play all songs in playlist to add them to new playlist ![enter image description here](https://user-images.githubusercontent.com/54314123/178078970-9bd523e4-bfed-4b35-a50a-e041c0c675b1.png)
 5. When playlist start repeating itself a little dot will appear to indicate that you didn't lost any tracks
  ![enter image description here](https://user-images.githubusercontent.com/54314123/178079135-72a64c12-d283-462c-b8e1-a1b3d778af8c.png)
- 1. That's it! ust press Save button and playlist will be automatically created
+ 1. That's it!
+Just press Save button and playlist will be automatically created
  ![enter image description here](https://user-images.githubusercontent.com/54314123/178079251-484d8a93-b0d6-4c8d-94f7-c1da0f2f57a6.png)